katydecorah/katydecorah.github.io/code/_posts/2019-03-27-when-to-automate.md

 ## Should I build it custom?

-Before creating something from scratch, check to see if there is already a service available that can do it for you.
+Before creating something from scratch, check to see if a service exists that can do it for you.
 Services like [Zapier](https://zapier.com/), [IFTTT](https://ifttt.com/), and [Apple's Shortcuts](https://itunes.apple.com/us/app/shortcuts/id915249334?mt=8) can make automation as straight forward as connecting your accounts and clicking a few buttons.
 [Slack](https://www.slack.com/apps) also offers built-in features and apps to help automate processes.

 If services cannot connect in the way you need or if you have privacy concerns, then you'll need to create a custom automation.